saphcarter/italian_3200_project/Project_Acceptance_Test.md

 *The Test Specification lists the requirements whose satisfaction will be demonstrated by the test.
 It lists the methods tested, and describes the conditions of the test.*
 The test will be performed under regular application run time conditions.
 ## Test Description
-Take recordings of a student pronouncing the words and run the similarity algorithm to generate a score.
-Present our client with the recording and have them provide a score.
-Examine how our generated rating compares to how the client would rate them.
-If there are major discrepancies between these scores, the test would fail.
-This could be done by using a paired t-test to see if there is significant variation.

-Data would be collected within the application.
-Ratings by the client would be collected manually by a team member and entered into a computer for statistical analysis.

-Procedure:

-<<The Test Description is used as a guide in performing the test.
+*The Test Description is used as a guide in performing the test.
 It lists the input data and input commands for each test, as well as expected out put and system messages.
 If you find that you are unable to describe expected output numerically, use a natural language description.
 A test description consists of
 Location of test (hyperlink to test)
 Means of Control: Describes how data are entered (manually or automatically with a test driver) Data